 A handful of states have their own short-term disability fund.
 These states have different requirements and maximum benefits, so I won’t go into specifics on each.
-But, generally speaking, you can file a claim for leave through your state disability fund if they classify pregnancy and maternity as maternity leave.
+But, generally speaking, you can file a claim for leave through your state disability fund if they classify child birth and maternity as a disability.

 - New York